Field notes · Refusals

 A way to continue without rebuilding everything.

-The user does not need proof that they are consistent.
+The user gains nothing from proof of their own consistency.
 They need help finding what matters now.

 The point